What is a Pantograph, and How Does It Power Train?

 Pantographs come in diverse shapes and sizes, depending on the power requirements or the train speed.

 All other parts link up through the lower and upper arms.
-The lower arm pivots vertically against the carriage roof and links up to the upper arm.
+The lower arm pivots vertically against the carriage roof and links to the upper arm.

 As a result, it forms a connection to transmit the electric energy from the overhead line.